대수적 구조

 holds.

-Similarly we define an \(I\)-graded right \(A\)-module.
-In particular, if we view \(A\) as a left \(A\)-module over itself, then by Definition 1 every graded ring is a graded (left) \(A\)-module over itself.
-If every element of \(I\) is cancellable with respect to addition, then by §Graded Rings, ⁋Proposition 2, \(A_0\) is a ring.
-Then from the above equation it is obvious that each \(M_j\) becomes an \(A_0\)-module.
+Similarly, we define an \(I\)-graded right \(A\)-module.
+In particular, viewing \(A\) as a left \(A\)-module over itself, we see by Definition 1 that every graded ring is a graded (left) \(A\)-module over itself.
+If every element of \(I\) is cancellable under addition, then by §Graded Rings, ⁋Proposition 2, \(A_0\) is a ring.
+From the above inclusion it is then immediate that each \(M_j\) is an \(A_0\)-module.

-Definition 2 For two \(I\)-graded left \(A\)-modules \(M,M'\), an \(A\)-linear map \(u:M \rightarrow M'\) is called a graded homomorphism if \(u(M_i)\subseteq M_i'\) always holds.
+Definition 2 For two \(I\)-graded left \(A\)-modules \(M,M'\), an \(A\)-linear map \(u:M \rightarrow M'\) is called a graded homomorphism if \(u(M_i)\subseteq M_i'\) for all \(i\).

-Through this we can define the category \(\bgr_I\lMod{A}\) of \(I\)-graded left \(A\)-modules.
-More generally, we define the following.
+This allows us to define the category \(\bgr_I\lMod{A}\) of \(I\)-graded left \(A\)-modules.
+More generally, we make the following definition.

-Definition 3 For two \(I\)-graded left \(A\)-modules \(M,M'\), an \(A\)-linear map \(u:M \rightarrow M'\) is called a graded homomorphism of degree \(i\) if \(u(M_j)\subseteq M_{i+j}'\) always holds.
+Definition 3 For two \(I\)-graded left \(A\)-modules \(M,M'\), an \(A\)-linear map \(u:M \rightarrow M'\) is called a graded homomorphism of degree \(i\) if \(u(M_j)\subseteq M_{i+j}'\) for all \(j\).

 \[u(M_{i+j})\subseteq M_j',\qquad u(M_j)=0\text{ if $j-i\not\in I$}\]

-However, one point to be careful about when defining in this way is that a bijective graded homomorphism of degree \(i\) with \(i\neq 0\) is generally not regarded as an isomorphism between \(I\)-graded left \(A\)-modules.
+However, one must be careful: a bijective graded homomorphism of degree \(i\) with \(i\neq 0\) is generally not regarded as an isomorphism of \(I\)-graded left \(A\)-modules.

 Graded Submodules

-Proposition 4 Let an \(I\)-graded left \(A\)-module \(M=\bigoplus_{i\in I} M_i\) be given.
-Then for a submodule \(N\) of \(M\), the following are all equivalent.
+Proposition 4 Let \(M=\bigoplus_{i\in I} M_i\) be an \(I\)-graded left \(A\)-module.
+Then for a submodule \(N\) of \(M\), the following are equivalent.

 1. \(N\) is the sum of the \(N\cap M_i\).